blutorange/js-elbe/README.md

 - `Changed` A change that is not backwards-compatible.
 - `Fixed` A bug or error that was fixed.

-## 0.4.0 (work-in-progress)
+## 0.4.0

 - Added methods `IStream#isEmpty` and `IStream#isSizeBetween`.
 - Added method `IStream#slice` that works like `IStream#splice`, but does not remove the items from the stream.
 - Changed method `IStream#splice` and exchanged the `offset` and `maxAmount` parameters to bring it in line with how `Array#splice` works.
 This also resulted in the same change for method `IStream#consume`.
 - Changed the named of method `IStream#slice` to `chunk`, to avoid confusion with JavaScript's method `Array#slice`.
 The former method `IStream#chunk` is now called `IStream#chunkBy`.
 - Changed: Extracted common interfaces and types to their own package.
-If you are using typescript and are referring to these types explicity, change the import statement from `elbe` to `andross`.
+If you are using typescript and are referring to these types explicity, change the import statement from `elbe` to `andross`, see below.
 - Fixed method `IStream#skip` when used with infinite stream and passed `Infinity`.
 This skips all items and returns an empty stream.

 ```typescript